lui54lb3rt0/hass_tarifarios_eletricidade_PT/README.md

 1. Go to **Settings → Devices & Services → Add Integration** in Home Assistant.
 2. Search for `Tarifários Eletricidade PT` and follow the setup wizard.
-3. Select your contracted power (`Potência contratada`) and other options as prompted.
+3. Select your contracted power (`Potência contratada`) and choose tariff codes as prompted.

 ## Features

-- Automatically downloads and processes the latest tariff offers.
+- Automatically downloads and processes the latest tariff offers from online sources.
 - Creates a sensor entity for each offer, with all details as attributes.
-- Allows filtering by contracted power during setup.
+- Allows filtering by contracted power and tariff code during setup.
 - Exports filtered offers to HTML for easy viewing.
+- Configuration via Home Assistant UI (Config Flow).

 ## Files

 - `manifest.json`: Integration metadata
 - `__init__.py`: Integration setup
+- `const.py`: Constants and domain definition
 - `sensor.py`: Sensor platform and entity creation
 - `data_loader.py`: Data processing and filtering
 - `config_flow.py`: UI-based configuration flow